Free Nature Books for 1st Graders

 Why are nature books valuable for 1st graders who are learning to read?

 Nature topics — animals, plants, weather, habitats — give children real-world knowledge that strengthens comprehension alongside decoding.
 Scarborough (2001) identified background knowledge as a critical strand of skilled reading, and the NRP (2000) confirmed that wide, content-rich reading helps build it.
-Bookbot’s free nature books pair this content with decodable text matched to 1st grade phonics patterns, so children grow their knowledge of the world while practising their reading skills.
+Bookbot’s free nature books pair this content with decodable text matched to 1st grade phonics patterns, so children grow their knowledge of the world while practicing their reading skills.
 For more on how phonics instruction works, see what is phonics?.

 What formats are these free nature books available in?